pytchlang/pytch-tutorials/splat-the-moles/tutorial.md

 ## Add actual mole costumes

 Our Mole sprite now needs the rest of its costumes, to show it popping up out of each of the holes.
-We add more costumes to the `Costumes`
+We can add more costumes to the `Mole`'s `Costumes` list like this:
-list:

 {{< commit add-Mole-other-costumes >}}